sean9999/dev-db/README.md

 This one uses dumps, which are located in `./conf/scripts/*.sql`.

 It's up to you to create new dumps and place them in that folder.
+Although there are some there for convenience, they may be old by the time you read this.

-In my case, I use `pgcs-config.prod.wginfra.net`, which looks a lot like a production database server, but I make sure to connect to the `staging` database, and only operate on that.
+In my case, I use `pgcs-config.prod.wginfra.net`.
+I make sure to connect to the `staging` database, and only operate on that.
+I do not wish to touch production data.

 In my case, I get a handful of tables in 3 different schemas: public, go, and geofence.